 Study sites:

 Lake Champlain is a long (193 km) and narrow (20 km at the widest point) lake spanning the border of New York and Vermont, USA and Quebec, Canada.
 The portion of the lake with deep water suitable for slimy sculpin is approximately 110 km long.
 The lake has a maximum depth of 122 m and an average depth of 19.5 m.
 Three large islands naturally divide the northern portion of Lake Champlain into eastern and western arms (Fig. 1).
-The construction of six causeways built between 1850 and 1900 linked the islands to the mainland and isolated the lake further into three major basins: the Main Lake, Malletts Bay, and the Inland Sea (Fig. 1; Marsden and Langdon 2012).
+The construction of six causeways built between 1850 and 1900 have linked the islands to the mainland and have isolated the lake further into three major basins: the Main Lake, Malletts Bay, and the Inland Sea (Fig. 1; Marsden and Langdon 2012).
 All the causeways have at least one shallow (1-7 m deep) opening that allows some flow of water and passage of boats and fish; Carry Bay and the Island Line causeways each have an additional non-navigable opening.
 Lake Ontario is 311 km long, with a maximum depth of 802 m; apart from a series of islands in the northeastern portion (Bay of Quinte), the lake lacks physical isolating structures.

 Slimy sculpin prefer water temperatures less than 10ºC and rarely inhabit temperatures greater than 15ºC; to assess whether causeways would be expected to act as a substantial barrier to sculpin, we measured seasonal changes in water temperature in causeway openings.
 HOBO® temperature probes were placed on the bottom of all causeways openings except the North Western opening to Carry Bay (Fig. 1).
 Temperature was recorded at openings once per hour for 12 months.
 Slimy sculpin are generally only found in water greater than 25 m deep, therefore depth profiles of all but the Island Line causeway (Fig. 1) openings were measured using a weighted line from a small boat and depth of the remaining two Island Line causeway openings was estimated using chart data.